Can a buyer back out of a contract? If so, what options does the seller have?

 - Due to financing problems: It’s also possible that a potential homebuyer can back out of a purchase because they run into problems securing financing.
 This is more common at times when mortgages are expensive.
 Prospective buyers may not get approval for a mortgage or may fail to secure as much money as they had hoped.
 In some cases, buyers may fail to secure financing within the set time frame.

-While it’s not overly common, real estate deals do fall through now and then.
-According to a June 2024 survey from the National Association of Realtors, 5 percent of contracts from the prior three months were terminated before reaching closing.
+While it’s not overly common, real estate deals do fall through periodically.
+According to a survey from the National Association of Realtors, 5 percent of contracts from the last three months of 2024 were terminated before reaching closing.

 Can sellers sue buyers for backing out?